-I wrote this piece earlier in the year during a period of intense mental illness.
+I wrote this piece in 2022 during a period of intense mental illness.
 I have been unable to find it a home for various reasons but it feels important to share.
-In writing the following I wanted to capture the difficulty of accessing crisis care in Canberra and to give insight into my experience living with mental illness.
+In writing the following I wanted to capture the difficulty of accessing crisis care in Kamberri/Canberra and to give insight into my experience living with mental illness.

 This piece contains references to suicide so please take care while reading or give it a miss if you need to.